Looking for effective ways to recognize people on your team? Check out this comprehensive guide.

 Managers underestimate the joy that a little extra time off can bring.
 The most valuable thing someone has is their time, so why not give them a little more of it?

-It’s common for Friday afternoon’s to be full of wasted time, so why not encourage employees on a Wednesday or Thursday to put in more effort, in exchange for leaving early?
+It’s common for Friday afternoons to be “down-time”, so why not encourage employees on a Wednesday or Thursday to put in more effort, in exchange for leaving early?
 Reward hard work with some time off.

-This tactic has lost popularity thanks our technology obsessed culture, but a handwritten note is a way to say thank you in a special way.
+This tactic has lost popularity thanks to our technology-obsessed culture, but a handwritten note is a way to say thank you in a special way.
 Unlike a quick email, a note signals that you took more time and effort.

 Another reason employees leave is due to a lack of learning and development opportunities.
 If there’s a conference or event that a high-performing employee would like to attend, send them.
 If there’s online training available for a certain work task, pay for it.

-Don’t skimp in this regard.
+Don’t skimp on this.
 The investment you make in an employee will yield high returns in a more productive workforce.

 Pro-tip: to make sure employees are actually learning at events, ask them to write a blog post or a few paragraphs on what they learned while attending.

 If an employee offers realistic feedback on how the company can improve, try to test/implement it.
-That speaks volumes about what you think of their competence as a employee.
-You don’t need to try every idea they have, but show that you listen when they have suggestions.
+That speaks volumes about what you think of their competence.
+You don’t need to try every idea they have but show that you listen when they have suggestions.
 It makes you a better boss.
-You don’t hold all the answers.
+Remember – you don’t hold all the answers.

 In the grand scheme of things, employee perks don’t actually matter that much.
 A special nap room means nothing if employees have a sense of distrust with their manager.
 Cultivate trust.
 The veneer of a nap-room quickly fades behind more important organizational issues like transparency as a team, rewarding high-performers, etc.

-The key to recognition is an understand of each person's personal motivations.
-Take the time to understand and learn more about your employess and then tailor recognition towards their interests.
+The key to recognition is an understanding of each person’s personal motivations.
+Take the time to understand and learn more about your employees and then tailor recognition towards their interests.